solana-labs/solana/docs/src/transaction.md

 # Anatomy of a Transaction

-This chapter documents the binary format of a transaction.
+This section documents the binary format of a transaction.

 ## Transaction Format